-Objectives and procedures of accounting for manufacturing enterprises; job order and process costing, accounting for manufacturing overhead, joint-product and by-product costing, cost budgeting, standard costs and cost reports.
-Emphasis will be on case learning reflecting a user's perspective and on developing team learning and decision-making skills.
+Instruction in the objectives and procedures of accounting for manufacturing enterprises; job and process costing, accounting for manufacturing overhead, joint-product and by-product costing, cost budgeting, standard costs, and cost reports.
+Emphasis will be on case learning reflecting a user perspective and on developing team learning and decision-making skills.